Ghorepani Poonhill Trek

 Excludes

-• International airfare to and from Kathmandu.
+• International airfare to and from Kathmandu

-• Excess baggage charges during a domestic flight.
+• Excess baggage charges on domestic flights.

-• Optional trips and sightseeing if extended.
+• Optional trips and sightseeing if extended

 • Any other services that are not listed in the price “included section” of this package.